San Jose State Spartans: Cross country

-The San Jose State women's cross country team never made the NCAA tournament.
+The San Jose State women's cross country team has never made the NCAA tournament.

 Football

 San Jose State first fielded a football team in 1893 and has won 17 conference championships dating back to 1932.
 During the 1930s and 1940s, the Spartan football program was considered a powerhouse, winning eight conference championships over an 18-year span.
 The 1932 team finished 7–0–2 and the 1939 team finished 13–0, marking the only undefeated seasons in school history.

 More recent success includes an 11–2 finish in 2012 when SJSU achieved its first-ever BCS ranking and first national ranking since 1990.
-SJSU was ranked No. 21 in both the 2012 post-season Associated Press Poll and the USA Today Coaches' Poll.
+SJSU was ranked No. 21 in both the 2012 post-season Associated Press Poll and the USA Today Coaches Poll.

 The football team had another successful season in 2020 when it cracked the AP Poll top-25 for the first time since 2012 and appeared in the College Football Playoff ranking at No. 24.
 The team also won its first conference championship title since 1991.
-The Spartans finished the 2020 season 7–1 and ranked No. 24 in the AP Poll.
+The Spartans finished the 2020 season 7–1 and ranked No. 24 in the final AP poll.

-Additional football facts

 The San Jose State Spartans football team served unexpectedly with the Honolulu Police Department during World War II.
 The team had just arrived in Honolulu to play the University of Hawaiʻi at Mānoa in the Shrine Bowl, but was stranded on the islands after the Pearl Harbor attack.

 SJSU earned more Big West Conference football championship titles than any other team in the history of the Big West conference.

 The SJSU football team has made 12 bowl appearances.
-Its most recent bowl appearance occurred in 2022 when the Spartans faced Eastern Michigan in the Potato Bowl in Boise, Idaho.
+Its most recent bowl appearance occurred in 2022 when the Spartans faced Eastern Michigan in the Famous Idaho Potato Bowl in Boise, Idaho.

 SJSU, the University of Dayton, Eastern Illinois University and the University of Arkansas are the only schools known to have produced two alumni who would go on to serve as head coaches of Super Bowl-winning teams.

 SJSU has produced over 70 All-America team members, including five first-team selections.